 Find all the information you need to have a smooth visit to Planet Word with your school or youth group.
 We’re looking forward to your visit!

-Groups are scheduled at one of three time slots (10 AM – 12 PM; 12:30 – 2:30 PM; or 2:30-4:30 PM).
+Groups are scheduled at one of three time slots (10:00 a.m. – 11:30 a.m. and 12:00 – 1:30 p.m.).
 Please arrive at the time of your reserved group visit.
 Groups that arrive more than an hour after their scheduled arrival time may be denied entry.
-All groups must leave at the conclusion of your timeslot unless prior arrangements have been made.
+All groups must leave at the conclusion of your time slot unless prior arrangements have been made.
 We do not allow re-entry for large groups once they depart the building.

 We’re committed to the health and safety of our visitors and our staff.
-Please review the most up-to-date COVID-19 safety guidelines on our Plan Your Visit page.
+Please review our current Health and Safety guidelines.

 For up-to-date driving, metro, or city bus directions, visit the Plan Your Visit page.
 Groups arriving by school or charter bus can unload on 13th St and walk to the entrance on K St. There is no on-site parking for private cars or buses.

-When you arrive, please send an adult leader to the visitor desk to alert staff to your arrival.
-A staff member will guide your group to an available space within the museum and provide a brief welcome and orientation to Planet Word.
+When you arrive, please send the leader to the welcome desk to alert staff to your arrival.
+A staff member will greet your group on the bus or guide your group to an available space within the museum and provide a brief welcome and orientation to Planet Word.

 Many of the museum’s galleries are small.
-Large groups should plan to divide into groups of no more than ten students and one adult to move through the galleries.
+Large groups should plan to divide into groups of no more than ten to move through the galleries.
 When you arrive, museum staff will advise you on rotations through the galleries.

 The museum features galleries on three floors.
-If you’d like to plan ahead, please review this map.
+If you’d like to plan rotations in advance, please review this Museum Map.

 Chaperones MUST be present and engaged with the students at all times while in the museum.
 Unchaperoned or misbehaving groups are subject to being escorted out of the museum and may not be allowed admission in the future.

 We rely on adult chaperones to help model positive visitor behavior for the students in their care.
-Chaperones may be called upon to demonstrate how to engage with exhibits, help their students take turns with hands-on activities, and help students share space with other museum visitors.
+Chaperones may be called upon to demonstrate how to engage with exhibits, help their students take turns with hands-on activities, and model sharing space with other museum visitors.

 Thank you for practicing these museum visitation rules with your students before arriving and during your visit: